 Our selection of private travel tours to Oman cover a range of sights, scenery and activities, from ancient archaeological sites and cultural city tours to desert excursions and coastal relaxation.

-Combine a stay in the Hajar mountains with
+Combine a stay in the Al Hajar mountains

 Combining breathtaking natural beauty